 It is notable that the E-P5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

 Both the G7X Mark II and the E-P5 have been discontinued, but can regularly be found used on eBay.
 The E-P5 was replaced by the Olympus E-P7, while the G7X Mark II was replaced by the Canon G7 X Mark III, while the E-P5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Olympus E-P5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G7 X Mark II: